As I grow older, I have become slightly obsessed with beautiful landscapes. The beautiful coast of Northern Ireland did not disappoint.

 I’ve always felt a pull towards beautiful, wild landscapes.

-I want to see it, breathe it in, feel it on my skin.
+I want to see it, breathe in the fresh air, feel the strong wind against my skin.
+As I’m getting older, I have slowly started to understand that I’m actually at my happiest when I’m admiring a steep mountain, feet covered in mud and raindrops hammering towards my face.
 Of course, I will be the first to admit that I am not a particularly outdoorsy person, yet my admiration for green hills, wild waterfalls and steep mountains can hardly be contained.
 As a Norwegian, I used to believe that no landscape could be compared to the wild mountains of Western Norway (especially Luster and Sognefjorden for those of you who are locals).
 Then I stumbled my way across the Scottish Highlands, and quickly decided that Isle of Skye, Glencoe, and Oban might just be the most beautiful places on earth.
 I was quite content with that.